Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Methods

 where $t_i$ is the current step of the optimizer and $\mu$ the number of previous steps considered by the encoder.
-We choose a RNN architecture as encoder.
+We choose an RNN architecture as an encoder similar to \citep{rubanova2019latent}.
 The latent vector $\mathbf{z}_0$ represents the joint training state, characterized by the network performance \emph{and} the learning rate used to achieve it.

-The latent vectors is advanced to any time $t>t_i$ by integrating an ODE, represented by the neural network $f_\theta(\mathbf{z}, t)$:
+The latent vector is advanced to any time $t>t_i$ by integrating an ODE, represented by the neural network $f_\theta(\mathbf{z}, t)$:

 During LODE training, we include an $\ell_2$ penalty in the loss function to minimize the path length of the latent trajectory, which encourages a time-invariant representation $\mathbf{z}$ \citep{auzina2024modulated, sampson2025path}.
 Its purpose is to ensure that states with similar training loss, learning rate, and validation metric are encoded to similar regions of latent space regardless of the time at which these values are observed.